 Parents who use the aforementioned strategies reported more positive outcomes than those who utilized escape-avoidance coping; those parents reported to experience greater marital strife.
 It is possible that if parents are making a conscious effort to alter coping strategies, that it may improve their relationship with their partner.

 The role of research in shaping clinical practice

 In counseling parents of children with disabilities, clinicians should reassure them that many marriages like theirs not only survive, but thrive.
-However, they should also explain relevant risk factors for relationship difficulties, and discuss healthy coping mechanisms.
+However, they should also explain relevant risk factors for relationship difficulties, and discuss healthy coping mechanisms and strategies.

 Tips for parents of children with disabilities

-Dr. Laura Marshak, a professor at Indiana University and author of “Married with Special Needs Children: A Couples’ Guide to Keeping Connected,” provided some useful tips to Washington Post readers (5).
-Marshak recommends that parents work to embrace and respect their differences, be proactive in addressing resentments, carve out time for romance/dates whenever possible, and work to really appreciate each other’s efforts.
+Dr. Laura Marshak, a professor at Indiana University and author of “Married with Special Needs Children: A Couples’ Guide to Keeping Connected,” provides some useful advice.
+Marshak recommends that parents:

 She also advises parents to spend 20-30 minutes a day connecting with each other, without talking about their children.
-She notes that this can help parents stay focused on what they love about each other, rather than focusing solely on their roles as caregiving partners.
+She notes that this can help parents stay focused on what they love about each other, rather than focusing solely on their roles as caregivers.

-To read more about Marshak’s advice, take a look at her insightful interview here.
+To learn more about Marshak’s advice, you can read her full interview here.